An amazing, magical place to be. My son counts the days 'til returning each year.

 We live simply but comfortably, with hot showers and flush-toilet washrooms.

 Each camper lives and explores all that camp offers from a close-knit home base with an excellent camper:counselor ratio.
-Campers are placed into a Unit based on their age as of the camp season’s opening day.
+Campers are placed into a Unit based on their grade as of the camp season’s opening day.
 Units get divided into 3-7 smaller Groups, which live together and share a cabin or set of cabins, creating cohesion.
 Take a look at a day in the life here.

 Mainside Units break into Groups of 10-12 campers with two counselors.
 Each Unit also has 2-3 floating counselors and/or counselor aides.